crcass/triviagame/readme.md

 Once all 10 questions have been answered or timed-out, the game will display the number of correct, incorrect, and unanswered questions.
 The player can then click a button to restart the game without refreshing the page.

 ## Known Issues
-* Untested on mobile.
-Use at your own risk!
-* Some minor flow issues
-* Text can be hard to read against background at times
 * No images on post-question screen
 * No sounds